fullcontact/fullcontact-python-client/README.md

 fullcontact_client = FullContactClient("<your_api_key>")
 ```

-##### Headers
+#### Headers
-The headers `Authorization` and `Content-Type` are added automatically and hence, headers needs to be added only if any additional header needs to be passed to the API.
+The headers `Authorization`, `Content-Type` and `User-Agent` are added automatically and cannot be overridden.
+Hence, headers needs to be added only if any additional header needs to be passed to the API.
 One useful situation for this is when you need to pass your `Reporting-Key`.
 The headers can be added by setting the `headers` init parameter for [FullContactClient](#fullcontactclient).